me-rakib/automated-whatsapp-message/README.md

 Interested??
 Follow the steps and be the most romantic person.

 #Process:
-1. Log in or Create an account in Twilio - Communication APIs for SMS, Voice, Video and Authentication
+1. Log in or Create an account in https://www.twilio.com/
 2. In Twilio go to: All Products and Services > Programmable Messaging > Try it Out > Try WhatsApp
 3. Send that shown message from whatsapp to the shown number.
 Click “Next: Send a One-Way Message”
 4. Click on Appointment Reminders